ramyfahim/cheatsheet_r_pandas/README.md

 tail(iris)

+colnames(iris)

 ```

-Getting the dimensions of the dataset, viewing summary statistics on the columns, and viewing the first and last rows of the dataset.
+1. Getting the dimensions of the dataset
+2. Viewing summary statistics on the columns
+3. Viewing the first and last rows of the dataset
+4. Returning the column names of the dataset

 #### Pandas